0oSaraho0/pp4-kids-activity-site/README.md

 ![Navbar before login](/static/images/navbar-before-login.png)

-Once the user has signed in the navigation menue changes to Home, Browse Ideas, Create Idea and Log out
+Once the user has signed in the navigation menu changes to Home, Browse Ideas, Create Idea and Log out

 ![Navbar](/static/images/navbar.png)

 The sign in, log in, log out pages were made using allauth.

-on smaller devices the menu options collapse into a button
+on smaller devices, the menu options collapse into a button

 ![Mobile Navbar](/static/images/mob-navbar.png)